 Please excuse my red scribbles - this was a diagram that really resonated with me and made me realise how complex this condition is, and above all that I may not be going crazy after all!!

-Hi there I've created this blog space in special dedication to those who might be seeking thyroid-friendly support and advice.
-I was diagnosed with Hashimotos earlier this year after being treated for hypothyroidism since 2014.
+I've created this separate blog space in special dedication to those who might be seeking thyroid-friendly support and advice.
+I was diagnosed with Hashimotos in early 2017 after being treated for hypothyroidism since 2014.
 I also have TMJ dysfunction and pelvic congestion syndrome, so may share stories relating to these conditions in this space aswell.
 I am not an authority on the subject but have learnt a lot since first diagnosis which has helped me manage my condition and feel like 'my old self' again from time to time.
 So if I can share anything that will help others I would like to use this space to do so!
 Please also feel free to share your own experiences with me I would love to hear from you!
 Please note all posts and comments are directly from my own experience with Hashimotos, I am not a professional medical practitioner and would recommend you consult with your GP or practitioner before trialling any of the methods or suggestions I may refer to within this blog.